 - If you don’t want hot steam blown into your face, use a long spoon to vent the pressure cooker.

-- Do not put your pressure cooker under your cabinets.
-The steam travels up, and you don’t want to possibly ruin your cupboards from all the moisture generated.
+- Don’t put your pressure cooker under your cabinets.
+The steam travels up, and you don’t want to possibly ruin your cupboards from all the moisture generated over extended uses.

 - To brown veggies or large chunks of meat, you will use the saute feature with the lid off before cooking.